ibotva/rhymebrain-dart/README.md

 ## Getting started

-> Note: According to (RhymeBrain Docs)[https://rhymebrain.com/api.html], you may only make 350 requests per hour.
+> Note: According to [RhymeBrain Docs](https://rhymebrain.com/api.html), you may only make 350 requests per hour.
+> Another Note: `getFuzzyRhymes` is not listed in [RhymeBrain Docs](https://rhymebrain.com/api.html).
+It's use may not be allowed.

 Installtion is simple, run `pub get rhymebrain`